naomichi-y/ecs_deployer/README.md

 # EcsDeployer

-This package provides the service deployment function of ECS.
+This package provides service deployment function of ECS.

 ## Installation